alexnathanson/solar-protocol/docs/developing.md

 To view backend protocol logs

-   solar-protocol logs protocol
+   solar logs protocol

 To view web server logs

-   solar-protocol logs web
+   solar logs web

 To view api logs

-   solar-protocol logs api
+   solar logs api

 Sharing these logs will make it easier for people to help